1,000+ Opportunities

 Explain how a prototype will allow you to collect customer feedback that will prepare you for manufacturing or a tech build.
 If more people invested in startups at this stage, it would grow the pipeline for angel investment firms around the world.

-Based on current listing details, eligibility includes: Women entrepreneurs and investors in Indiana.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Women entrepreneurs and investors in Indiana.
+Confirm the full requirements in the official notice before applying.